 Whilst David generally tries to get all the vitamins and minerals he needs from his diet, he does still take some vitamins daily.
-In his book he mentions taking D3 and K2, and then on a podcast with Dave Asprey, from 19m 10s, he mentions taking the others in the list:
+Between his book, a podcast with Dave Asprey (from 19m 10s) and Twitter, he mentions taking:

 - Vitamin K2 – doesn’t mention dose.
 K2 can help facilitate healthy calcium transport, potentially reducing build-up in the arteries

-- Alpha Lipoic Acid – mentions taking the “s form”, but doesn’t mention dose.
-David mentions it’s another sirtuin activator
+- Alpha Lipoic Acid – mentions taking the “S form”, but doesn’t mention dose.
+References it as another sirtuin activator

-- Quercetin – mentions taking 500mg in the mornings – it’s a plant polyphenol that can increase the half life of resveratrol
+- Quercetin – mentions taking 500mg in the mornings – a plant polyphenol, with many benefits + can increase the half life of resveratrol

 - Coenzyme Q10 – often taken by people taking statins (which David does) to reduce any side effects.
 It also plays a role in mitochondrial energy production

 On page 304 of his David’s book ‘Lifespan’, he mentions taking vitamin D3 daily.